FOR IMMEDIATE RELEASE

 About Provigil and Sleep Disorders

-Provigil is approved by the FDA for the treatment of excessive daytime sleepiness related to narcolepsy, shift work disorder and obstructive sleep apnea.
+The FDA has approved Provigil use for the treatment of excessive daytime sleepiness related to narcolepsy, shift work disorder and obstructive sleep apnea.
 Narcolepsy is a form of hypersomnia that commonly involves the sudden onset of irresistible sleep, and shift work sleep disorder is a circadian rhythm sleep disorder that occurs due to a work schedule that takes place during the normal sleep period.

 Obstructive sleep apnea is a sleep-related breathing disorder that involves repeated breathing pauses during sleep; these disruptions impair sleep quality and promote daytime sleepiness.
 The primary treatment for OSA is continuous positive airway pressure (CPAP) therapy, which restores normal breathing during sleep.
 Provigil is not a replacement for CPAP or any other treatment prescribed for OSA.